tongatron/IKEA-Nordli-hack/index.md

 ## Instructions

-Use the downloaded file to cut the panel with the laser cut machine
+Use the downloaded file to cut the panel with the laser cut machine:

 ![render](https://raw.githubusercontent.com/tongatron/IKEA-Nordli-hack/master/img/taglio.png)

-Use glue to hold the hooks to the table
+Use glue to hold the hooks to the table:

 ![glue](https://raw.githubusercontent.com/tongatron/IKEA-Nordli-hack/master/img/howtoglue.jpg)